AshMartian/momentum_mouse/README.md

 - **Configurable Physics**: Adjust sensitivity, friction, and velocity to match your preferences
 - **System Integration**: Runs as a background service with minimal resource usage
 - **Auto-detection**: Automatically detects your system's scroll direction settings

+## Usage

+- Use your scroll wheel like you normally would!
+- Click to stop the inertia
+- Move your mouse to dampen the inertia

 ## Installation